 Avison Young in Suburban Maryland

-Avison Young opened its Suburban Maryland office in 2012 and has quickly established an impressive roster of leasing and capital markets clients as well as one of the region’s largest commercial property management portfolios, including over 10 million square feet of office, medical office, industrial, retail and multi-family residential space for lease.
+Avison Young opened its Suburban Maryland office within the Washington, DC Metro region in 2012 and has quickly established an impressive roster of leasing and capital markets clients as well as one of the region’s largest commercial property management portfolios, including over 10 million square feet of office, medical office, industrial, retail and multi-family residential space for lease.
 Through strategic acquisitions and rapid success in the local Suburban Maryland market, Avison Young has quickly grown to provide full-service solutions for tenant representation, office and industrial leasing, investment sales, capital markets, multi-family residential management and commercial property management.

 |Transaction Management||Landlord Representation||Management and Advisory|